fredbing/Bible-analytics-pyspark/README.md

   (4) columns of chapter ID's and book ID's were added to the dataframe of the Bible by joining the dataframes on the common indices;

-  (5) Spark SQL TempView was created for sql queries;
+  (5) Spark SQL TempView was created for SQL queries;

   (6) SQL queries were also performed on the dataframe with dataframe functions.